arturmiz/vuent/src/components/rating/README.md

 #### `readonly`
 Default: `false`

-Determines whether the rating is in a read-only mode or note.
+Determines whether the rating control should be in read-only mode or not.

 #### `max`
 Default: `5`

-Number of stars available.
+Controls the number of stars.

 #### `value`
 Default: `0`

-Sets the rating's value.
+Sets the rating's initial value.